stephenengland/bgg/README.md

 Please note this isn't tested since I already have them installed.
 It may 'stomp' your version, so be careful if you already have them installed.

-Please note: You may run into a permission issue when you first run the PowerShell script.
-Users have reported running it a second time resolves the issue.
+Please note: You may run into a permission issue when you run the PowerShell script.
 If you are still having issues, make sure you are running your PowerShell command prompt with elevated permissions (Administrator).
+If that still doesn't work, you may have to install one/all of the dependencies manually (NodeJs, RabbitMQ, MongoDB)

 ## Start the Server
 ```